Pixi.

 • 0 Comment

-The Distributed Renewable Energy Ecosystem Model (DREEM Hub) initiative has continued its nationwide engagements with farmers and cooperatives, visiting Kitui and Laikipia counties to explore opportunities for integrating clean energy into agriculture.
+The Distributed Renewable Energy Ecosystem Model (DREEM) initiative kick started its nationwide engagements with farmers in and cooperatives in June 2025, visiting Kitui county and later Laikipia county in August to explore opportunities for integrating clean energy into agriculture.
 The visits brought together key spoke partners, including CLASP, Endustrial Support – Chi Yang Systems, and the Rural Electrification and Renewable Energy Corporation (REREC).

 Kitui Energy Centre Visit